Vanessa Bryant Releases Statement Following The Deaths Of Kobe & Gianna

 On Wednesday, January 29, Vanessa Bryant made her previously private Instagram account public and changed her profile picture to one of her late husband and daughter.
 In doing so, she shared her photos and videos, many of Kobe and Gianna, with the world.

-Vanessa took to Instagram to express her gratitude for the support she and her daughters have received int he wake of their tragic loss.
+Vanessa took to Instagram to express her gratitude for the support she and her daughters have received in the wake of their tragic loss.
 You can read her full statement below.

 “My girls and I want to thank the millions of people who’ve shown support and love during this horrific time.
 Thank you for all the prayers.
 We definitely need them.
 We are completely devastated by the sudden loss of my adoring husband, Kobe — the amazing father of our children; and my beautiful, sweet Gianna — a loving, thoughtful, and wonderful daughter, and amazing sister to Natalia, Bianka, and Capri.